June 11

 This responsiveness is a pleasure for most cooking tasks, but save the high-heat searing for your cast iron or Demeyere Proline

-The skillets don't come with a lid, although if you have a comparably sized sauté pan, the lid will probably fit (e.g., 3-qt sauté lid fits 10-inch frying pan; 5-qt sauté lid fits 12-inch frying pan).
+The skillets don't come with a lid, which is typical for skillets.
+If you have a comparably sized sauté pan, the lid will probably fit (e.g., 3-qt sauté lid fits 10-inch frying pan; 5-qt sauté lid fits 12-inch frying pan).

 We don't recommend the nonstick skillet because the coating will wear out decades before the rest of the pan, and it's expensive.
 But we included it for those people who are interested.